frappe/erpnext_documentation/user/manual/en/using-erpnext/access-log.md

 **Access Log is a security feature that logs all data exports by all users in the system.**

-It is a tool for [System Managers](/docs/user/manual/en/setting-up/users-and-permissions/role-and-role-profile) to track which files were accesed or exported by users on the system.
-This is useful for tracking company sensitive information like transactions or financials.
+It is a tool for System Managers to track which files were accessed or exported by users on the system.
+This is useful for tracking your company's sensitive information like transactions or financials.

 Access logs are created in the following events: